-Data related to campaign contributions for past elections can be found here.
+Data on the amounts of individual campaign contributions for past elections can be found o the Federal Elections Commission website here.

 Data on peoples’ political viewpoints can be found at mypersonality.org (note that you need to sign up for a free account to access the data.
 Note that the data are likely significantly biased because it is a voluntary online survey, and is thus filled out a) only by people who have no problems with sharing quite personal information with others, b) the accuracies of the survey results relay on people being truthful, and c) people with access to a computer and are savvy enough to navigate an online survey (ie; the people filling out the survey will almost certainly be skewed to a younger population).

 Various animals have their reproductive cycles tied to moon phase.
 There are many people who believe that human behaviour is also affected by moon phase.
-NASA maintains a database of lunar phases by day over a 6000 year period.
+Moon phase time series data can be obtained from various websites, including this one.
 In the file full_moon_data.txt I have taken the NASA data and summarized it in a file that gives the moon phase for all days between 1700 to 2099.
 The moon phase is expressed as a fraction of the lunar synodic period (which has an average of 29.5 days) from the nearest full moon.
 Thus this fraction goes between -0.5 to 0.5, where 0 means the day of the full moon, and -0.5 (or 0.5) means the day of the new moon.

 The 1000 Genomes project is an international research effort to establish by far the most detailed catalog of human genetic variation.
 Data from the project is made freely available from the project website.